Bookkeeping Affairs, LLC

 Business use of a personal vehicle is a tax deduction that many entrepreneurs overlook.
 Don’t miss out!

-There are two ways to deduct your auto expenses: the standard mileage rate of 56 cents per mile in 2021, OR a percentage of your actual auto expenses.
+There are two ways to deduct your auto expenses: the standard mileage rate of 62.5 cents per mile in the last half of 2022, OR a percentage of your actual auto expenses.
 Typically, you can choose the method that provides a better deduction (as long as you choose standard the first year you use the vehicle for business).
 However, many business owners don’t realize that a written log of your mileage is required regardless of which method you choose.

 In order to deduct your auto expenses, there are several items you must track, including: